jiangmi7711/FendTravelApp/README.md

 # TRAVEL APP UDACITY

-This app the user to know some fact about his trip, like the wather, duration and a picture of the city wheres he going.
+This project is to build out a travel app that, at a minimum, obtains a desired trip location & date from the user, and displays weather and an image of the location using information obtained from external APIs.

 # APIs